Gauhar Raza: Career

 In 1979 he joined Eicher Goodearth Ltd., a multinational company, as an electrical engineer and worked there for 3 years.
 He solved some major design problems that the company was facing and within a short time he rose to Executive-Engineer level.
 In 1982 he joined the National Institute of Science, Technology and Development Studies as a scientist and he continues to work there.

 Poetry

 Gauhar Raza's poetry collection Jazbon Ki Lau Tez Karon has been noted for its frankness of tone and social concerns.
 In his most famous poem, "Main Chahta hoon" ("I like to"), he express his helplessness to write a romantic poem in days of darkness.
 He also wrote lyrics for a Hindi film, Say Salaam India, released in 2007.

 Personal life

 He is married to the activist Shabnam Hashmi, sister of the murdered theatre activist Safdar Hashmi.
 The couple have a son, Sahir Raza, and a daughter, Seher.
+He identifies as an atheist.